-It can be observed that when 5G-NR is aligned with LTE-TDD by using DDDDDDDSUU slot sequence, the timeline of 5G-NR is aligned with LTE-TDD configuration #2.
-Considering scheduling and MS / network processing latency, this frame structure will lead to L1 latency > 4ms (as already mentioned, the that IMT-2020 eMBB latency requirement is 4ms and URLLC latency requirement is 0.5ms55ms), therefore if5G-NR deploymentsfollow the LTE-TDD frame structure for coexistence purposes, they would not be able to meet the IMT-2020 requirements and, most importantly, deployment of innovative services such as URLLC would not be possible
+It can be observed that when 5G-NR has a frame structure aligned with LTE-TDD (configuration #2 as in this specific example), considering scheduling and MS / network processing latency, this frame structure will lead to L1 latency > 4 ms. As already mentioned, the IMT-2020 eMBB latency requirement is 4 ms and URLLC latency requirement is 1ms.
+Therefore, 5G-NR deployments in 3400-3800 MHz using the LTE-TDD frame structure would not be able to meet some of the IMT-2020 requirements, including the deployment of innovative services such as URLLC, unless spectrum in other bands can also be used.

-With the assumptions provided in Appendix 3.3.1, the DSDU configuration shows significant benefits over DDDDDDDSU with respect to HARQ RTT and UL scheduling delay, as reported in Table 3.
-The simulations result in more than twice the time (5ms) that is needed to complete one HARQ round trip as compared to DSDU (2-3 ms).
+With the assumptions provided in Appendix 3.3.1, the DSDU configuration shows significant benefits over the LTE-TDD compatible 5G-NR frame structure with respect to HARQ RTT and UL scheduling delay, as reported in Table 3.
+The simulations result in more than twice the time (5 ms) that is needed to complete one HARQ round trip as compared to DSDU (2-3 ms).

-The considerations show the significant benefits of the DSDUscheduling delay (1-2 ms) over the time required in the case of LTE-TDD synchronisation (4.5-9.5 ms).
-This is achieved by more frequent transmit opportunities for UL SRand UL data, and suitable to multiplex low latency services with existing eMBB traffic.
+Table 3 also shows the improved scheduling delay (1-2 ms) over the time required in the case of LTE-TDD synchronisation (4.5-9.5 ms).
+This is achieved by more frequent transmit opportunities for UL Scheduling Requests (SR ) and UL data, and is suitable to multiplex low latency services with existing eMBB traffic.

 Capacity assessment

-The increased flexibility of 5G-NRframe structure also has a direct impact on the overall capacity of the network.
-The more frequent UL opportunities allow a higher spectral efficiency due to the fast channel feedback.
-The UL symbols every 1ms allows MS to send sounding reference signals (SRS) and channel quality information (CQI), allowing the gNB to have an up-to-date estimate of the channel conditions.
+The increased flexibility of the DSDU frame structure also has a direct impact on the overall capacity of the network.
+The more frequent UL opportunities can allow a higher spectral efficiency due to the fast channel feedback.
+The UL symbols every allow1 ms allows MS to send sounding reference signals (SRS) and channel quality information (CQI), allowing the BS to have an up-to-date estimate of the channel conditions.
 A more accurate channel estimation allows for a more efficient usage of beamforming and better rate control through more accurate modulation and coding scheme (MCS) selection.

-The result is improved cell capacity, as shown in Figure 10.
+The result is improved cell capacity, as shown for a heavily loaded scenario in Figure 10.
 The figure has been obtained considering an outdoor user with different moving speeds running a full buffer DL traffic pattern.
 More frequent opportunities to transmit sounding reference signals (SRS) leads to better spectral efficiency over the PDSCH symbols in a fast fading channel.
 Faster sounding allows better tracking of channel fluctuations, thus allowing improved demodulation performance.
-Figure 10 compares the simulated spectral efficiency at 5ms and 1ms SRS transmission opportunities.
+Figure 10 compares the simulated spectral efficiency at 5 ms and 1 ms SRS transmission opportunities.
 The median and 5%-tile spectral efficiency are shown in Figure 10.
-It can clearly be seen that the fast switching of DSDU achieves a better spectral efficiency across all speeds as compared to LTE-TDD compatible DDDDDDDSUU 5G-NR frame structure.
-While the median gain is 30 to 40%, the gain at the lower percentile (e.g., cell edge conditions) rises to 70%.
+It can clearly be seen that the fast switching of DSDU achieves a better spectral efficiency across all speeds as compared to LTE-TDD compatible 5G-NR frame structure.
+While the median gain is 30 to 40%, the gain at the lower percentile (e.g. cell edge conditions) rises to 70%.